henry314159/RaspberryPi-Files/README.md

 # Common Errors

-If you get an error like this: bluetooth.btcommon.BluetoothError: no advertisable device simply run `sudo hciconfig hci0 piscan` again as it has just been timed out.
+If you get an error like this:
+"bluetooth.btcommon.BluetoothError: no advertisable device" simply run `sudo hciconfig hci0 piscan` again as it has just been timed out.

-If you get an error like this: bluetooth.btcommon.BluetoothError: [Errno 2] No such file or directory run `sudo nano /etc/systemd/system/dbus-org.bluez.service` then change the line that looks like this:
+If you get an error like this:
+"bluetooth.btcommon.BluetoothError: [Errno 2] No such file or directory" run `sudo nano /etc/systemd/system/dbus-org.bluez.service` then change the line that looks like this:
 ExecStart=/usr/lib/bluetooth/bluetoothd
 to something like this: